Digital-Grinnell/dlad-blog/content/post/docker-bootstrap-workflow.md

     </embed>
 </object>

-But in the case of a Github hosted PDF, that also does not work...
-I get a `Blocked by Content Security Policy` error for the PDF portion of the page.
+But in the case of a Github hosted PDF, that also does not work as I get a `Blocked by Content Security Policy` error for the PDF portion of the page, or at best, my browser is unable to display the PDF so I see the line/paragraph above this one.

 So what next?
-Reverting back to _Markdown_ syntax referencing a .png file instead:
+I reverting back to _Markdown_ syntax referencing a _.png_ copy of the diagram instead of the PDF:

 ![Workflow](https://github.com/McFateM/docker-bootstrap/raw/master/docker-bootstrap-Diagram.png "Mark's docker-bootstrap Workflow")

 That appears to work nicely!
-Enjoy.
+Two things to note...

+- Be sure you reference the "raw" copy of the diagram from Github, not the "blob" that's displayed on the repo's Github page.
+- I used [draw.io](https://draw.io) to create and export this diagram.
+When I export it as a _.png_ I have to be sure to include a 20 pixel "border", otherwise my image has no margins and looks really bad in a browser with a dark page background.

 And that's a wrap.
 Until next time...